ScottWorks/Javascript-Deep-Dive/Part-3-Callbacks-Promises-AsyncAwait/JSRuntime.md

 8. Call stack empty, event loop moves callback to stack from message queue
 9. `console.log('Print Third')` is added to call stack, then removed from call stack
 10. Finished

+##### NOTE: The event loop is an implementation detail and is slightly different depending on the host enviroment i.e. Web Browser, Node.js, etc.